Rated 'Excellent' on Trustpilot

 Have you felt your body’s natural routine changing?
 Are you noticing your periods becoming irregular, experiencing brain fog, raised levels of anxiety or mood swings, worsening sleep, weight gain or hot flushes?
 You may be experiencing symptoms of perimenopause.
 Hormone health and menopause expert Dr. Katie Hodgkinson explains how to recognise the early signs of menopause, the 5 common signs and symptoms of perimenopause, and how to manage your symptoms.

-You may also be interested in reading our research of over 1,500 women that reveals the most effective changes you can make to your diet to relieve symptoms of menopause, and the worst symptoms of menopause
+You may also be interested in reading the results of our customer survey of over 1,500 women that reveals the most effective changes you can make to your diet during menopause.

 What is perimenopause?